OUR RESPONSE TO COVID-19

 Because of this, we have updated booking terms pertaining to the current situation, which will maximize flexibility as much as possible.

 This set of terms will remain in place until such time as the World Health Organization has declared that the pandemic is over, or restrictions impacting travel to South America are lifted.

 Our provisional terms apply to services provided by Kuoda Travel.
 The terms and conditions of our partners and providers and how they are applied remain at the discretion of said partners and providers (for example, trains, flights, cruises, etc.).

-- The balance payment will be due only 12 weeks before your travel dates.
+- The final balance payment will be due 90 days before your travel dates.

-- Any booking set to start before Dec 31, 2020 may be postponed with 30 days of anticipation to a date during the year of 2021 and carry forward 100% of the booking’s value to the future booking.
+- Any booking set to start before Dec 31, 2021 may be postponed with 30 days of anticipation to a date before December 31, 2022 and carry forward 100% of the booking’s value to the future booking.

 - There may be a small fee due to outside providers, which will be kept as low as possible.

 - Prices do increase from Dec 10 – Jan 4 every year, and so the booking value may not go as far during these dates.